Yihgv/personal-repo/navigation/blog.md

 - Add animations to make it more fun

-- Organize the code so it’s easier to update later
+- Organize my code so that future me doesn't want to punch past me in the face.

 # 5. What You Want to Learn Next in CompSci 🖥️